chanshiyucx/blog/posts/004-match-chinese-characters.md

 Common character sets like Unicode and ASCII are designed to represent characters with a series of numbers, also known as code points.

-ASCII, created by the US, uses one byte to represent a character, defining encodings for 128 characters that correspond to English characters and binary values.
+ASCII uses one byte to represent a character, defining encodings for 128 characters that correspond to English characters and binary values.

 For Asian languages like Chinese, more bytes are needed to represent a single character.
 For example, GB2312 (for Simplified Chinese) uses two bytes per character, allowing representation of up to 65,536 characters (256 x 256).